Project to mitigate impact of Covid-19 on Traveller community sees provision of accommodation units, water & sanitation, electricity and waste removal

-In a 14 month period there were 5,226 Covid-19 notifications among Travellers which at 169/1000 was three times the rate among the general population at 50/1000.
-4.5% of Travellers were hospitalised compared to 0.5% of the general population.
-Travellers remain the highest at-risk group in terms of COVID-19 outbreak identification and management among vulnerable groups.
+In a 14-month period there were 5,226 Covid-19 notifications among Travellers which, at 169 per 1,000 represented three times the rate among the general population (50 per 1,000).
+Additionally, 4.5% of Travellers were hospitalised compared to 0.5% of the general population.
+Travellers remain the highest at-risk group in terms of Covid-19 outbreak identification and management among vulnerable groups.

 The checklist was a toolkit for local action which identified areas that needed additional supports during this pandemic.